14 Ideas for Celebrating Banned Books Week

 Book bans erase history and represent the effort to silence those most underrepresented in literature.

-We know that diverse stories are essential: they validate the experiences of those who can see themselves in those stories and they encourage empathy and understanding in those who don’t.
+But we know that diverse stories are essential.
+They validate the experiences of those who can see themselves in those stories and they encourage empathy and understanding in those who don’t.
 Reading is a powerful act of resistance and so many are scared of that power.

 So, when it feels like our reality has crumbled into a dystopian nightmare, what do we do?
 We use the power of books, form our own team of heroes, and fight against censorship and for stories that matter!

-Banned Books Week is an annual event that takes place from September 18th - 24th in 2022.
-Here are 18 ways you can fight book bans today!
+Banned Books Week is an annual event that takes place from September 22 - 28 in 2024.
+Here are 14 ways you can fight book bans today and every day!

 Ideas and Activities on How To Fight Book Bans